Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With a population of 73,254, 31,287 total housing units (homes and apartments), and a median house value of $72,737, house prices in Decatur are some of the most affordable in Illinois as well as the nation.
+With 73,254 people, 31,287 houses or apartments, and a median cost of homes of $76,554, house prices in Decatur are some of the most affordable in Illinois as well as the nation.

 Single-family detached homes are the single most common housing type in Decatur, accounting for 73.32% of the city's housing units.
 Other types of housing that are prevalent in Decatur include large apartment complexes or high rise apartments ( 16.63%), duplexes, homes converted to apartments or other small apartment buildings ( 5.86%), and a few mobile homes or trailers ( 2.97%).